perfect apps enriched with latest

 From journey onboarding to reaching the final destination, the end number of NFC applications can be created.
 At the airport, during the passenger check-in, baggage check-in, lounge access, or security check-in, the NFC mobile apps can make the onboarding process easier and faster.
 The Scandinavian Airlines that provides SmartPass stickers to the flyers for handy check-in is a great instance of it.

 After reaching the destination, in the hotel, the customers can get the room keys on NFC mobile without needing to check-in.
 Also, the NFC tags at the reception area could provide access to various information such as restaurant menu, Wi-Fi password, events, places of interests, or local services.

-The Radio taxi in the London has led a unique marketing strategy where the NFC stickers are placed in the 2500 vehicles, which passengers can tap or scan with NFC equipped mobile that provides a link to download the app and through which the nearby taxi can be booked or its real-time location could be known.
+The Radio taxi in London has led to a unique marketing strategy where the NFC stickers are placed in the 2500 vehicles, which passengers can tap or scan with NFC equipped mobile that provides a link to download the app and through which the nearby taxi can be booked or its real-time location could be known.
 The strategy has increased the number of passengers by a significant amount.

 The NFC tags placed in a shop can send the best deal messages to the people passing by the shop if they are interested in knowing the offers.

 Placing a sticker on every dining table in the restaurant alleviates the need of calling the managers to take the order or penned down any changes required in the food ordered.
 The customers simply require to scan the sticker, and the menu pop-up on the mobile screen from which the items to order can be selected and also any variation in the ingredients can be specified.
 Also, when the food is ready to serve, an alert is pushed on the mobile to notify the same.

 It improves the efficiency and the speed at which order is taken and served, and enhance the user experience as well.